bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 ### Tips and Gotchas

-- [ ] Test your API and inspect the data in Chrome, _before_ writing the code for the request(s).
+- [ ] Test your API and inspect the data in Chrome, Postman or HTTPie _before_ writing the code for the request(s).
 See screenshots at the root of the project.
 - [ ] Try not to hammer your API while developing.
 Infinite loops in your code might trigger hundreds of requests!
-- [ ] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you want.
+- [ ] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you need.
 - [ ] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
 - [ ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.